zhouzypaul/fork-food/README.md

 Requires networking and is generally unfamiliar territory Allows for interaction and conversation between friends, necessary for planning and maintaining social interactions

+**HTA Approval (dpark20):** Idea approved; make sure the algorithm is more complex than just adding up scores for each activity option based on each ranking.
+Perhaps take into account what/when needs to be weighed more heavily, and for which users!
+Be sure to add something that makes this project unique.

 ### Idea 2:

 **Problem**: It often happens that we are interested in some field and gain more experience in that field (software engineering, for example).
 However, it is hard to come up with a project to work on, or find people who have similar interests as you and want to work on a project together.